 (a) Provision must be made for the transfer of dry fluoride compounds from shipping containers to storage bins or hoppers in such a way as to minimize the quantity of fluoride dust which may enter the room in which the equipment is installed.
 The enclosure shall be provided with an exhaust fan and dust filter which place the hopper under a negative pressure.
 Air exhausted from fluoride handling equipment shall discharge through a dust filter to the outside atmosphere of the building.

 (b) Provision shall be made for disposing of empty bags, drums or barrels in a manner which will minimize exposure to fluoride dusts.
 A floor drain shall be provided to facilitate the hosing of floors.

-(6) Testing equipment.

-Equipment shall be provided for measuring the quantity of fluoride in the water.
-Such equipment shall be subject to the approval of the Director.
 [NOT IN PROPOSED AMENDMENT]